Brno

 Villa Tugendhat, Brno

 Villa Tugendhat is a villa designed by the architect Ludwig Mies van der Rohe for Fritz and Greta Tugendhat.
 The house was built 1928-1930 and is a famous example of modernism.
-Villa Tugendhat is open as a museum and inscribed on the UNESCO World Heritage List.
+The concrete villa then also quickly became an icon for the style with, among other things, the use of space and industrial building materials, and Villa Tugendhat is also inscribed on UNESCO’s list of world cultural heritage sites today.

-On a hilltop close to the center of Brno you can see Špilberk Castle, which in its original form was built in the 13th century, and the Moravian Margraves resided here.
-In time, the castle was converted into a prison and rebuilt with fortifications.
-Today, the Brno City Museum is located here.
+Hrad Špilberk is a castle that stands breathtakingly on a hilltop close to the center of Brno. Špilberk Castle was built in its original form in the 13th century, and the Moravian margraves resided here.
+Over time, the castle was rebuilt into a large citadel and set up as a prison with its fortifications.

 Brno Cathedral